-Department Name Division Name Fund Priority Fiscal Impact PROS Parks, Recreation and Open Space General 5 \$8,750

-This request is for a level of service increase at Rolling Oaks Passive Open Space Park.

-Rolling Oaks Park is used for multiple Town and Town-related outdoor events each year.

-At present, the maintenance contract provides for mowing maintenance, but does not provide for fire ant control.
-Due to the ubiquitous nature of these potentially dangerous pests, the Town has never attempted to manage their presence at open space parks but has provided warning signs to alert the public of their presence.

-In the past, the Rolling Oaks Civic Association's volunteers provided service to spread town-provided ant control material in advance of the multiple outdoor events hosted annually in the 8-acre west pasture and directly surrounding the building.
-The Association has not offered volunteer service in recent years but has requested the Town treat the area.

-Managing control of fire ants is not a matter of eradication, but with initial knock-down doses of liquid insecticide, followed by routine bi-monthly granular ant bait treatments, some control can be achieved.

-Cost estimates were established on rates provided by contractors.

-If not funded, fire ant control will not be provided for Town events.

-Required Resources Line item Title or Description of request Cost 001-3600-572-46040 Grounds Maintenance - Fire ant control initial service \$1,750 001-3600-572-46060 Grounds Maintenance - Fire ant control ongoing maintenance costs \$7,000
+Department Name Division Name Fund Priority Fiscal Impact PROS Parks, Recreation and Open Space General 5 \$8,750 Justification and Description This request is for a level of se ervice increase at Rolling Oa aks Passive Open S Space Park ۲.
+Rolling Oaks Park is used for multiple Town and Town-rel ated outdoor events s each yea ır.
+At present, the maintenance control.
+Due to the ubiquitous r to manage their presence at oppresence. ature of these potentially da ingerous pests, the Town has r never attempted In the past, the Rolling Oaks ant control material in advance and directly surrounding the b but has requested the Town tr of the multiple outdoor eve uilding.
+The Association has nts hosted annually in the 8-ac cre west pasture Managing control of fire ants insecticide, followed by routine Cost estimates were establish ed on rates provided by cor ntractors.
+Alternative/Adverse Impacts if not funded: If not funded, fire ant control w ill not be provided for Town events.
+Required Resources Line item Line item Title or Description of request Cost 001-3600-572-46040 Grounds Maintenance - F ire ant control initia l service \$1,750 001-3600-572-46060 Grounds Maintenance - F maintenance costs ire ant control ongc ping \$7,000